• USD

 History

-Sun City Resort & Hotels was conceived and built by South African hotel magnate Sol Kerzner during the dark days of apartheid when the South African government of the day established independent homelands or 'bantustans' for the various indigenous peoples of South Africa.
+Sun City Resort & Hotels was conceived and built by South African hotel magnate Sol Kerzner during the apartheid era, when the government of the day established nominally independent homelands or “bantustans” for various indigenous peoples.

 Wildlife

-Two well-known reserves, Pilanesberg and Madikwe, are close to Sun City.
-Day trips are available directly from Sun City - a fabulous South African bush experience minutes away from this luxurious resort.
-Both neighboring reserves contain the Big Five: the elephant, rhinoceros, buffalo, leopard, and lion.
-Other predators one might find include cheetahs, wild dogs, and even brown hyenas.
-Zebra and giraffes are plentiful.
-Both of these reserves have documented over 300 species of birds
+Two well-known reserves—Pilanesberg and Madikwe—are close to Sun City.
+Day trips are available directly from the resort, offering a classic bush experience minutes away.
+Both neighboring reserves contain the Big Five: elephant, rhinoceros, buffalo, leopard, and lion.
+Other predators include cheetah, wild dog, and brown hyena.
+Zebra and giraffe are plentiful.
+More than 300 bird species are recorded.

 Vegetation & Terrain

-Sun City is not particularly well known for its vegetation, being a luxury resort and casino situated in the North West Province of South Africa.
-Its location between the Elands River and the Pilanesberg merits some elucidation.
-The resort includes the Lost City, the Valley of the Waves, two internationally acclaimed 18-hole golf courses, multiple hotels, and time-share facilities, Sun Central (which features the Sun City Superbowl and the South African Hall of fame) and the legendary Sun City Casino.
-Each of these, in turn, has its attractions and features.
+Sun City is not primarily a nature destination; it is a luxury resort and casino in South Africa’s North West Province.
+Between the Elands River and the Pilanesberg, the resort includes the Lost City, the Valley of the Waves, two internationally acclaimed 18-hole golf courses, multiple hotels and timeshare facilities, Sun Central (with the Sun City Superbowl and the South African Hall of Fame), and the Sun City Casino.

 Activities

-The resort offers two golf courses of international standard, both designed by Gary Player.
-The Gary Player Country Club is where the Nedbank Golf Challenge is held annually; some of the best international players have competed in this tournament over the years.
-The Lost City Golf Course is unique in that the water feature on the 13th hole is home to 38 crocodiles.
+The resort offers two international-standard golf courses designed by Gary Player.
+The Gary Player Country Club hosts the Nedbank Golf Challenge; many of the world’s best have competed here.
+The Lost City Golf Course is unique for the 13th-hole water feature that’s home to crocodile.

-Sun City has an animal farm, an extensive aviary, the Motseng Cultural Village, and its famous water-based fun park, the Valley of the Waves.
-The animal farm is where kids of all ages can meet domestic and wild animals face-to-face.
-The aviary has a huge collection of birds from around the world.
-The Motseng Cultural Village is a living museum where visitors can see how the area's indigenous people lived in bygone days.
-The Valley of the Waves is a recreational haven of slides, rides, a giant wave pool, and even an artificial beach.
+Sun City features an animal farm, an aviary, the Motseng Cultural Village, and the Valley of the Waves.
+The animal farm lets kids meet domestic and select wild animals.
+The aviary houses a large collection of birds from around the world.
+The Motseng Cultural Village is a living museum of local heritage.
+The Valley of the Waves delivers slides, rides, a giant wave pool, and an artificial beach.